|Birth City:||Seattle, WA|

 Before his season-ending shoulder surgery, he showed plus-plus speed that made him a no-doubt center fielder.
 That projection remains, and Carroll’s defensive brilliance should be another thing to watch when he does return healthy this year.
 (Mayo, Callis, Dykstra - MLB.com - Feb 24, 2022)

-Corbin always upsets the opposition with his top-of-the-lie 80 grade speed and advanced feel for running the bases
+Corbin always upsets the opposition with his top-of-the-lie 80 grade speed and advanced feel for running the bases.
+His top sprint speed during his brief time in the majors was the second-fastest ever recorded in the eight-year history of Statcast data.
+He is aggressive on the bases with excellent instincts.

 May 21-end of 2021 season: Carroll sustained a shoulder injury while hitting a home run for High-A Hillsboro on May 10.
 It happened on the follow-through of his swing,